lsst-dm/dmtn-208/index.rst

 Result storage
 --------------

-The output Butler collections will be read-only for the user (to avoid potential conflicts with running tasks from users manipulating the collections) and will be retained for a limited period of time (to avoid unbounded storage requirements for cutouts that are no longer of interest).
+The output Butler collection will be retained only for a limited period of time (to avoid unbounded storage requirements for cutouts that are no longer of interest).
+It will be read-only for the user (to avoid potential conflicts with running tasks from users manipulating the collections) once ACLs for Butler collections are available through client/server Butler.

 If the user who requested a cutout wishes to retain it, they should store the outputs in local storage, their home directory in the Rubin Science Platform, a personal Butler collection, or some other suitable location.

 The `SODA`_ specification also allows a request to specify a VOSpace location in which to store the results, but does not specify a protocol for making that request.